-Calling all carrot cake with cream cheese frosting lovers out there!
+Calling all tasty carrot cake with cream cheese frosting lovers out there!
 This amazingly moist cake is very rich in flavor.
 With every bite you get the taste of the carrots, cinnamon and nutmeg.
 The addition of the walnuts gives it that slight crunch and a hint of a nutty flavor.
-Other desserts that have a nutty flavor that you should check out are my ice box cookies with pecans and cinnamon pecan bars.
+Other desserts that have a nutty flavor that you should check out are my ice box cookies and cinnamon pecan bars.

 This cake is a family favorite and is made often in our household.
 It is not just on the traditional holiday or Easter!

 Did you know carrot cake actually has its own Wikipedia page?
 Of course, anything does today, but this cake definitely deserves it!
 I love to learn about the history of things before blogging about them, but instead of boring you with facts about carrots cakes, I tell you my history with it.

 I started a relationship with this cake when I was in high school.
 My ex boyfriend's mom was the head baker at a place called Mary's market in Rockford.
 IL.
 She had a recipe for this cake that was so unbelievably divine that for my graduation party she made an entire sheet cake for me to serve!
 That entire thing was gone in about an hour tops!

 Ingredients and substitutions